Creating liveable, connected communities

 Leichhardt Council and the community must adapt to an already changing climate that is likely to see an increase in the frequency and intensity of hazards.

 In 2009 Leichhardt formed a Climate Change Taskforce.
 The goal: carbon neutrality by 2012.
 They met their goal and their timeline.
-Leichhardt chose to engage Pangolin Associates for the technical expertise and Pangolin’s NCOS track record.
+Leichhardt chose to engage Pangolin Associates for the technical expertise and Pangolin’s Climate Active (NCOS) track record.
 In short, Pangolin provided background documentation, reports and evidence for the Council’s Climate Change Plan.
-Pangolin’s work allowed Leichhardt to develop a strategy for net zero emissions and meet NCOS criteria.
+Pangolin’s work allowed Leichhardt to develop a strategy for net zero emissions and meet the program’s criteria.
 Pangolin provided the following services:

 Greenhouse gas inventories and documentation: Pangolin calculated and documented GHG emissions associated with Leichhardt Council for three separate financial years.
-Pangolin’s auditors are registered with the Clean Energy Regulator’s National Greenhouse and Energy Reporting Act (NGER), which is an NCOS – recognised qualification.
+Pangolin’s auditors are registered with the Clean Energy Regulator’s National Greenhouse and Energy Reporting Act (NGER), which is a Climate Active -recognised qualification.
 Pangolin also identified and documented contributing factors from previous Council audits.
 Impressively, the Council’s list of actions at that time included:

 - Energy efficient lighting upgrades,